heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 > * Provides more pruning strategies for ToG.
 3. **RoG**: Reasoning on Graphs: Faithful and Interpretable Large Language Model Reasoning (ICLR 2024) [[Paper](https://openreview.net/forum?id=ZGNWW7xZ6Q)] 🔥
 4. **PoG**: Paths-over-graph: Knowledge graph empowered large language model reasoning (WWW 2025) [[Github](https://github.com/SteveTANTAN/PoG)]
 5. **GraphRAG (Microsoft)**: From Local to Global: A Graph RAG Approach to Query-Focused Summarization (Arxiv 2024) [[Paper](https://arxiv.org/pdf/2404.16130)] [[GitHub](https://github.com/microsoft/graphrag)]
+> * The main target is to solve a query focused summarization (QFS) task, rather than an explicit retrieval task.
+Therefore the goal of knowledge extraction and graph construction is to group the closely related entity entities, but not to build a perfect knowledge graph.
+> * No reasoning or path finding, just community detection!
+> * Advanced: LazyGraphRAG, which defers LLM use (not in the extraction part, but only in the query part) and dramatically increase the efficiency of answer generation. [[Link](https://www.microsoft.com/en-us/research/blog/lazygraphrag-setting-a-new-standard-for-quality-and-cost/)]
 > * GraphRAG-Local-UI/GraphRAG-Ollama-UI,  an adaptation of Microsoft's GraphRAG, tailored to support local models and featuring a comprehensive interactive user interface ecosystem. [[GitHub](https://github.com/severian42/GraphRAG-Local-UI)] 🔥
-> * No reasoning or path finding, just community detection!
-> * My personal opinion: However, the quality of using LLM to extract knowledge from documents to build a KG is not guaranteed and may be too expensive.

 6. **DALK**: Dynamic Co-Augmentation of LLMs and KG to answer Alzheimer's Disease Questions with Scientific Literature  (Arxiv 2024) [[Paper](https://arxiv.org/pdf/2405.04819)]
 7. **SUGRE**: Knowledge graph-augmented language models for knowledge-grounded dialogue generation (Arxiv 2023) [[Paper](https://arxiv.org/pdf/2305.18846)]
 8. **GRAG**: Graph Retrieval-Augmented Generation (Arxiv 2024) [[Paper](https://arxiv.org/pdf/2405.16506)]